 "'Library record' means a record in any form that is maintained by a library and that contains any of the following types of information: (a) information that the library requires an individual to provide in order to be eligible to use library services or borrow materials; (b) information that identifies an individual as having requested or obtained specific materials on a particular subject; (c) information that is provided by an individual to assist a library staff member to answer a specific question or to provide information on a particular subject."
 (For additional information see Ohio Revised Code 149.432).

-Any behavior or condition that threatens the safety of others, that disrupts the orderly use of the Wright State University Libraries, that could constitute harassment, or that affects the staff's ability to provide service, is prohibited and will be handled by the appropriate enforcement authority.
+Any behavior or condition that threatens the safety of others, that disrupts the orderly use of the Wright State University Libraries, that could constitute harassment, that creates a hostile environment, or that affects the staff's ability to provide service, is prohibited and will be handled by the appropriate enforcement authority.
 Examples include:

 Wright State University students, faculty, and staff may film, photograph, and draw for academic use in the Libraries provided that they do not film, photograph, or draw library users without permission or cause a disruption.
 Others wishing to film, photograph, or draw in the Libraries, such as the Media, must be approved to do so by Library Administration (937) 775-2381.